-    Using candor shows how much you care and will elevate your status as a trusted leader.
+Using candour shows how much you care and will elevate your status as a trusted leader.

-If you express yourself with candor do a check-in and make sure everyone appreciates your directness and not just those that are like you.
+If you express yourself with candour, do a check-in and make sure everyone appreciates your directness and not just those that are like you.

 If you find you are one to hold back from being more direct, ask yourself, “What am I afraid of?”
 Plan, prepare and practice what you will say and test if what you thought was true.